1994–1996 United States broadcast television realignment: Savoy, Petracom and Blackstar link with Fox

 In May 1995, Fox invested $15 million in exchange for 20% of Petracom, which was in the middle of buying four television stations from Banam Broadcasting.
-Among the four stations were two small-market Fox affiliates (Note: One of the two Fox affiliates was KARD; the other station, KDEB-TV in Springfield, Missouri, joined Fox in 1986 after ABC terminated its affiliation.
+Among the four stations were two small-market Fox affiliates (Note: One of the two Fox affiliates was KARD; the other station, KDEB-TV in Springfield, Missouri, joined Fox in 1987 after ABC terminated its affiliation the year prior.
 Petracom also purchased Fox affiliate WQRF-TV in Rockford, Illinois, prior to the Banam deal.) and ABC affiliate WTVW in Evansville, Indiana, which converted to Fox as part of the deal; rumors of the deal occurring had prompted ABC to sign an affiliation agreement with existing CBS affiliate WEHT.
 The affiliation switch with those stations and WEVV-TV, which changed from Fox to CBS, took place on December 3, 1995.

 Fox also continued to pursue station purchases on their own.
 On August 18, 1994, the network purchased ABC affiliate WHBQ-TV in Memphis, Tennessee, from Communications Corporation of America (ComCorp).
 ComCorp originally bought WHBQ-TV for an estimated $43 million in April, but when two investors backed out, Fox provided the needed financing; following consummation, Fox offered to buy it from ComCorp outright for $80 million, concurrent with their offers for WBRC and WGHP; former Fox affiliate WPTY-TV assumed the ABC affiliation on December 1, 1995.
 More "Big Three" affiliate defections to Fox took place: Quincy Newspapers's WSJV in Elkhart–South Bend, Indiana, agreed to switch from ABC to Fox in April 1995, with ABC pulling their programming off of Quincy's WREX in Rockford, Illinois, in retaliation.
 The switch took place on October 18, with Weigel Broadcasting signing on W58BT (channel 58) (Note: Even with the W58BT call sign, the station was referred to as "WBND-TV" in contemporary news coverage.
 The WBND-LP calls were officially adopted by the end of the year.) as South Bend's new ABC affiliate, having constructed it from the ground up over a seven-week span.